JNOSQL/jnosql-book/en/part4/chapter4_1.md

 * Embeddable
 * Convert

-The JNoSQL Artemis does not require the getter and setter to the fields, however, the Entity class must have either a default or protected constructor.
+The JNoSQL Artemis does not require the getter and setter methods to the fields, however, the Entity class must have either a default or protected constructor.

 ##### Entity